El Paso Dog Bite Lawyers

 Bitten by a Dog?
 We can Help You Take Legal Action!

-cases that other El Paso dog bite injury attorneys shy away from, and
+that other El Paso dog bite injury attorneys shy away from, and we are

-we are known for winning the toughest cases on behalf of our clients.
+known for winning the toughest cases on behalf of our clients.
+If you

-If you or your child was injured in a dog attack, we can help you hold
+or your child was injured in a dog attack, we can help you hold the negligent

 Contact an El Paso dog bite lawyer from our team today to learn if you have grounds to file a claim or lawsuit